BalloonInc/alexa-dogtrainer/README.md

 Use Alexa to train your dog.
 You start by telling the Dog Trainer your dog's name, and train together with the trainer (e.g. by rewarding with a candy)

+## Use on your Alexa device:
+Available in the Alexa store: https://www.amazon.com/gp/product/B07BVJ1G1K Just log in with your Amazon account and click "Enable Skill".

+## Support
+For any issues or suggestion, mail <support@ballooninc.be> or create an [issue](https://github.com/BalloonInc/alexa-dogtrainer/issues) here on Github.

 ## Requirements
 - Amazon echo family device, or home made alternative (raspberry pi + alexa)
 - An [Amazon development account](https://developer.amazon.com) (free to register)